JulianCataldo/paper-cms/README.md

 To sum up: Paper CMS is good for **editors-driven websites**, but is not a good fit for **users-driven web apps**.

+# ℹ️  Project insights

+> ⚠️ Work in progress: **NOT FOR PRODUCTION** ⚠️

+## Structure

+Mono-repo. glued with PNPM recursive modules installation.

 ## Major dependencies